Resident Evil 6: Sales

 In May 2012, Capcom announced they expected the game to sell 7 million copies by the end of the 2012 fiscal year; however, the company lowered their expectations to 6 million due to the game's mixed reception.
 Capcom announced that it had shipped 4.5 million copies worldwide, setting a new record for the company.
 In October 2012, the game sold 806,000 copies in the United States.
 According to Capcom, sales weakened following the strong start, with the company admitting that the game would not meet their goals, and consequently lowered their financial projections for the fiscal year.
+By May 2026, it had sold 16.88 million copies.

 In February 2013, Capcom said in a statement that the game suffered from poor sales due to various development challenges and "inadequate organisational collaboration" across the company.

 Resident Evil 6 had sold 4.9 million units by March 2013.
 By October 2013, the game had sold 5.2 million units worldwide, becoming one of Capcom's best-selling games.
-Resident Evil 6 became Capcom's seventh-best-selling game by June 2025, selling 9.7 million units on PlayStation 3 and Xbox 360 with its original release.
-PlayStation 4 and Xbox One versions had sold 4.1 million units by June 2025.
+Resident Evil 6 became Capcom's seventh-best-selling game by September 2025, selling 9.9 million units on PlayStation 3 and Xbox 360 with its original release.
+PlayStation 4 and Xbox One versions had sold 4.2 million units by September 2025.
 Nintendo Switch version has sold 1.1 million units by June 2025.
-Total sales are 13.8 million units as of September 2025.
+Total sales are 15.2 million units as of September 2025.